graphme-app/website/src/pages/docs/user/inline-graphs.md

 position: 2
 ---

-# Inline graphs from Slack
+# Inline graphs in Slack

 Inline graphs are the fastest way to get started with using GraphMe.
-They allow to write a query in the time series database's native query language and execute it from Slack.
+They allow to write a query in the time series database's native query language and execute it in Slack.

 ## Command syntax

-To generate a graph from Slack, the command looks like:
+To generate a graph in Slack, the command looks like:

 ```
 @dot graph me <start>[..<end>] +<integration> [+<option> [...]] <query>